oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 ### Open JDK

-We have tested with multiple Open JDK versions and it is working with all versions up to OpenJDK 17.0.2.
+We have tested with multiple Open JDK versions, and it is working with all versions up to OpenJDK 17.0.2.
 You can install OpenJDK using one of the examples below.
 ```bash
 sudo yum -y install java-8-openjdk-devel
 sudo yum -y install java-11-openjdk-devel